GentleHorse/ReactQuizApp/ReadMe.md

 # React Quiz

-## Managing questions with the answer state
+## Logic of managing questions with the answer state

 ```